lyj729047457/Rust_node_test_harness/Tests/RUST_README.md

 #### Execute tests

 There are two ways.
-You can do it through gradle:
+You can do it through Gradle by invoking the following from `node_test_harness` root:

-`./gradlew rustTest`
+`./gradlew :Tests:rustTest`

 Or you can do it through IDE: